 RELIGIOUS EDUCATION 2321.
 SURVEY OF RELIGIOUS EDUCATION.

 A study of the historical, philosophical and theological issues of religious education.
 Attention will be given to how religious education is accomplished through the program organizations of the church.
 Fall.
 Prerequisite: Sophomore standing.
-Three semester hours

 RELIGIOUS EDUCATION 2342.
 CHURCH RECREATION.